aliceykuo/ccs/ReadMe.md

-#My Wedding Style: A  Wedding Image Classifier
+##My Wedding Style: A  Wedding Image Classifier

+###Overview
+A lot of women spend a great deal of time on Pinterest looking for ideas for their wedding.
+While it is a great source of inspiration, the patterns that emerge from Pinterest Boards are not always obvious.
+I built an image classifier that identifies the leading trend by analyzing an album of wedding images and grouping them into one of three styles (beach, rustic, or ballroom).

-##Part I: Preprocessing
+###Part I: Preprocessing

 #####loading_data.py
 * This takes a csv file and loads all fields into a PostGRES database, and saves the raw images into the correct label directory.